IGNF/CartAGen/docs/tuto_agents.md

 Generalizing data with AGENT
 -------------
+To be done...

 Generalizing data with CartACom
 -------------
+To be done...

 Generalizing data with GAEL
 -------------
+The implementation of the GAEL model is for now only partially functional in CartAGen.

 Generalizing data with DIOGEN
 -------------
+To be done...

 See Also
 -------------